Speakers on World Tapering Day 2022

 "A recent survey of 1,200 practising psychological therapists revealed that the majority felt ill-equipped to manage such issues in the therapeutic setting, with 93.1% reporting they would find it ‘useful’ or ‘very useful’ to have guidance to help them work more confidently with people either taking or withdrawing from psychiatric drugs." (https://prescribeddrug.info/faq-contact/)

 Dr. Marcos Bicalho

 Dr. Marcos Bicalho is a psychiatrist from São Carlos, SP, Brazil.
 He works for the Araraquara’s public mental health service, where he has been struggling to help his patients deprescribe for more than 15 years.
-The local (medicalized) culture induces people to use various psychotropic drugs, mainly to help them cope with economic and personal hardship.
-In a place where there is hardly any clear and understandable information available for the population, the challenge is to develop effective ways to raise awareness about tapering psychotropic medication.
+The local (medicalized) culture induces people to use psychotropic drugs mainly to help them cope with economic and personal hardship.
+In a place where there is very little clear and understandable information available for the population, the challenge is to develop effective ways to raise awareness about tapering psychotropic medication.